Ad603-tech/Robotics-Projects/Udacity-Robotics-Home_Service_Robot/README.md

 ## Packages used in the project:

-* • slam-gmapping: This package performs laser based SLAM, using it with turtlebot-teleop, the robot can be moved around the room to generate a binary occupancy map which can be used later for localization and navigation.
+* **slam-gmapping**: This package performs laser based SLAM, using it with turtlebot-teleop, the robot can be moved around the room to generate a binary occupancy map which can be used later for localization and navigation.
-* • amcl: This package performs Advanced Monte Carlo Localization, an algorithm that uses particle filters to locate our robot.
+* **amcl**: This package performs Advanced Monte Carlo Localization, an algorithm that uses particle filters to locate our robot.
-* • navigation: This packages implements the Navigation Stack which allows us to send a navigation goal for our robot, the underlying algorithm used for path planning is Dijkstra's Algorithm.
+* **navigation**: This packages implements the Navigation Stack which allows us to send a navigation goal for our robot, the underlying algorithm used for path planning is Dijkstra's Algorithm.
-* • rviz: This package let us use Rviz, a visualization tool to see how well performs our robot.
+* **rviz**: This package let us use Rviz, a visualization tool to see how well performs our robot.
-* • pgm_map_creator: This package is used only in simulated environments to quickly generate a binary occupancy grid.
+* **pgm_map_creator**: This package is used only in simulated environments to quickly generate a binary occupancy grid.
-* • teleop_twist_keyboard package is for teleoperating the robot around its environment.
+* **teleop_twist_keyboard** package is for teleoperating the robot around its environment.

-Packages created by me:-
+## Packages created by me:-

-* • pick_objects: This package sends a navigation goal to our robot so it can pick, carry and place objects around the room.
+* **pick_objects**: This package sends a navigation goal to our robot so it can pick, carry and place objects around the room.
-* • add_markers: This package publishes markers that are displayed in Rviz, for evaluation pruposes.
+* **add_markers**: This package publishes markers that are displayed in Rviz, for evaluation purposes.
-* • my_robot: This package contains custom robot description.
+* **my_robot**: This package contains custom robot description.
 I have used my own modeled robot for this project.
 Therefore, this package contains it’s urdf files, the gazebo world, amcl parameters, rviz configurations, generated map and all necessary scripts and launch files.

 ## Project Info: -

 My own robot model is used.
 The project consists of the following parts:
-* • Design an indoor environment with the Building Editor in Gazebo.
+* Design an indoor environment with the Building Editor in Gazebo.
-* • Create a 2D occupancy grid map of the environment by teleoperating the robot and performing SLAM using the gmapping package (utilizing odometry and laser scan data).
+* Create a 2D occupancy grid map of the environment by teleoperating the robot and performing SLAM using the gmapping package (utilizing odometry and laser scan data).
-* • Use Adaptive Monte Carlo Localization (AMCL) to localize the robot inside the environment with the amcl package (by utilizing odometry and laser scan data).
+* Use Adaptive Monte Carlo Localization (AMCL) to localize the robot inside the environment with the amcl package (by utilizing odometry and laser scan data).
-* • Test the navigation stack and send a goal for the robot to navigate to via the 2D Nav Goal button in Rviz.
+* Test the navigation stack and send a goal for the robot to navigate to via the 2D Nav Goal button in Rviz.
-* • Write a pick_objects node that commands the robot to navigate to the desired pick-up and drop- off zones.
+* Write a pick_objects node that commands the robot to navigate to the desired pick-up and drop- off zones.
-* • Write an add_markers node that subscribes to the robot odometry and publishes markers to Rviz to simulate the object pick-up and drop-off.
+* Write an add_markers node that subscribes to the robot odometry and publishes markers to Rviz to simulate the object pick-up and drop-off.

 ![Home_Environment](https://github.com/Ad603-tech/Robotics-Projects/raw/main/Udacity-Robotics-Home_Service_Robot/Images/home.png)